Are there equivalent mobile applications for YourStop ?

 How can I view live data for a stop ?

-and other information can be viewed by clicking on the trip.
+changing circle will be shown next to the time.
+The scheduled time and other detailed information can be viewed by clicking on the trip.

 When viewing departures for a stop why am I seeing different colors for different trips ?